verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 Jaeger is installed using the Jaeger Custom Resource Definition.
 The following example shows you how to install Jaeger inside the Istio mesh using the
 Verrazzano system OpenSearch cluster as a tracing backend.

-Before creating the Jaeger instance, create a secret containing the OpenSearch username and password.
+Before creating the Jaeger instance, create a secret containing the OpenSearch user name and password.
 Jaeger will use these credentials to connect to OpenSearch:

 ```